Skip to content

 Optimization: Gradient = Slope

-Many experts consider derivatives, particularly the chain rule, to be among the most essential tools in the math of ML.
-But here’s the catch: partial derivatives make little sense if you don’t first understand the slope of a line.
+Many experts consider derivatives—especially the chain rule—to be among the most essential tools in the mathematics of machine learning.
+But here’s the catch: partial derivatives are difficult to grasp without first understanding the concept of a line’s slope.
 And that slope?
-It’s none other than the gradient!
-Without gradients, optimization would be almost impossible in most machine learning models.
+It’s precisely what we call the gradient.
+Gradients are fundamental to optimization; without them, most machine learning models would struggle to learn effectively.

 Decision Boundaries in Classification (spam Vs not-spam):